 The Chromebooks are managed centrally, they use web-apps instead of locally installed software and so they boot up very rapidly; meaning that in the classroom no learning time is lost to solving technical computer issues.

 All the information you need about our scheme is in the Parent information leaflet and the FAQ documents below:

 In recent years there has been a move away from the more traditional approach of installing applications to a computer and only having that data available on that one device.
 It is now more common to use a web-based application that stores your data securely in the cloud allowing you to pick up from wherever you left off on whatever device you happen to have.

 A Chromebook is the next evolution of this by taking the Google Chrome browser and making it the sole focus of the laptop so that everything is accessed through a web browser.
-With the addition of the Chrome Extension/App ecosystem you are able to access a wealth of “Desktop-style” applications which wrap around web-based systems.
+With the addition of the Chrome Apps, Chrome Extensions, Linux Apps and Android Apps, you are able to access a wealth of “Desktop-style” applications which wrap around web-based systems.

 Connecting to the WIFI network with a Chromebook

 Choose the 'Uckfield-College' network and connect using the settings below: